-Ahead of Ayodhya verdict, security stepped up outside homes of five Supreme Court judges
+Ayodhya case: CJI Ranjan Gogoi begins to read out judgement, says it is unanimous verdict

 The Supreme Court will pronounce its verdict in the Ayodhya land dispute case at 10.30 am, settling an issue that has been a religious and political flashpoint for decades.
 A five-member Constitution bench of the court had reserved its verdict on October 16 after a marathon 40-day hearing, the second-longest in the court’s history.

-Prohibitory orders under Section 144 of the Code of Criminal Procedure, which does not allow the gathering of more than four people, have been imposed in Uttar Pradesh.
+Prohibitory orders under Section 144 of the Code of Criminal Procedure, which does not allow the gathering of more than four people, have been imposed in Uttar Pradesh and several other states, including Kerala and Karnataka.
 All educational institutions and training centres across the state will remain closed till Monday.
 Schools and colleges in Karnataka, Madhya Pradesh and Jammu will also remain closed on Saturday while Section 144 will remain in place in Bhopal.

 Prime Minister Narendra Modi has appealed to the public and organisations to maintain peace and harmony, and said the judgement would not be “anyone’s victory or loss”.